Adoption Panel and Agency Decision Maker's Decision

 - If the panel is recommending approval of prospective adopters as dually approved foster carers they can advise upon terms of approval being set.
 Please refer to Fostering for Adoption for dual approval permanence arrangements.

 Monitoring and Reporting

-The Adoption Panel can hear cases that have disrupted and where a Disruption Meeting has taken place (see Disruption of Adoptive and Long Term Placements Procedure and Placement Disruption and Disruption Meetings Procedure).
+The Adoption Panel can hear cases that have disrupted and where a Disruption Meeting has taken place (see Disruption of Adoptive and Long Term Placements Procedure and Placement Planning and Disruption Meetings Procedure).

 The Adoption Panel should also provide feedback to the adoption agency every three months on the quality of reports and whether there is a fair and consistent approach across the service.
 At Hertfordshire County Council, the Adoption panel and the Adoption agency meets formally twice a year.
 Half yearly quality assurance reports are produced for these meetings.
 Additionally, the Adoption Panel and the Adoption agency meets informally twice a year to look at practice issues for Adoption panel.